ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 To reposition the Text overlay, place your cursor in the middle of the Overlay and drag.
 If you’d like to adjust the Overlay’s size, hover your cursor above an edge, and look for it to change to arrows.
 Drag to adjust the size.
 You may also use your mouse or trackpad’s scroll feature, or your trackpad’s pinch-to-zoom feature to resize any Overlay.

 If you would like to hide the Image Overlay from the screen, place your cursor over the overlay.
 The {% inlineicon x %} will appear on the left.
 It hides the Image Overlay from the Main Window (and current Scene).
-You can bring the Image Overlay back to the screen by clicking the {% inlineicon visible %} next to the name of the Image Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.
+You can bring the Image Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %} next to the name of the Image Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.

 ## Facebook Comment Overlays